ICBC is making the way you invoice for treatment and submit reports and requests simpler and more straightforward.

 To log in, you'll need:

-When you log into the secure Health Care Provider Portal with your vendor number, you'll have the ability to:
+The Health Care Provider Portal will help you submit invoices quicker, and you'll have the ability to:

 Auto-populate customer information (e.g., customer name, PHN)